vsalvino/emacs/README.md

 Caveats
 -------
-* This dark mode implementation is only available in Windows 10 version 2004 or higher.
+* This dark mode implementation is only available in supported versions of Windows.
 If you run it on an older system it should behave as usual.
 * This is using an internal (undocumented) Windows API.
 Therefore it could technically change at any time.
 Microsoft has notoriously not